-If you do, you'll miss some real treasures like the little town of Elk (population somewhere between 80 and 250, depending on the day) which sits on the bluffs above the ocean; or Albion with its quiet beauty and breath-stealing views; or the hamlet of Little River, home to Van Damme State Park and my own personal favorite place to stay - the Little River Inn.
+If you do, you'll miss some real treasures like the little town of Elk (population somewhere between 80 and 250, depending on the day) which sits on the bluffs above the ocean; or Albion with its quiet beauty and breath-stealing views; or the hamlet of Little River, home to Van Damme State Park and our own personal favorite place to stay - the Little River Inn.

 Besides the quaint seaside villages, you'd also miss other wonderful opportunities along the Mendocino County California coast.

-Or the tidepools; Cuffy's Cove with its Druid and Catholic cemeteries; the beach, driftwood, sand dunes and grasslands of Manchester State Park.
+Or the tide pools; Cuffy's Cove with its Druid and Catholic cemeteries; the beach, driftwood, sand dunes and grasslands of Manchester State Park.